Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Mode Connectivity Unlearning

-The intermediate control model $\bm{\theta}_c$ in Eq.~\ref{eq:mc} serves to guide the shape of the Bézier curve.
+The control model $\bm{\theta}_c$ in Eq.~\ref{eq:mc} serves to shape the Bézier curve.
 By optimizing this control model, we can influence the trajectory between $\bm{\theta}_o$ and $\bm{\theta}_p$.
 However, simply constructing a smooth path is insufficient for effective unlearning.
 It is therefore crucial to design an appropriate loss function that guides the optimization of the control model.
-This loss must strike a balance between two goals, ensuring effective forgetting and preserving the model’s utility.
-This leads to our loss design,

-where $\mathcal{L}(\train_r; \phi_{\bm{\theta}_c}(t))$ is the cross-entropy loss for retaining data $\train_r$, and $\beta$ is an unlearning penalty coefficient controlling the trade-off between retaining predictive performance and forgetting quality. $U(0, 1)$ is the uniform distribution on $[0, 1]$, from which we sample a value $t$ for each training batch following the work~\cite{mc_2018}.
-In each batch, we compute the loss at the specific point $\phi_{\bm{\theta}_c}(t)$ along the Bézier curve, derive gradients with respect to $\bm{\theta}_c$, and update only $\bm{\theta}_c$ accordingly.
+This loss must strike a balance between two goals, ensuring effective forgetting and preserving model utility.
+This leads to our loss design, where $\mathcal{L}(\train_r; \phi_{\bm{\theta}_c}(t))$ is the cross-entropy loss on retaining data $\train_r$, and $\beta$ is an unlearning penalty coefficient controlling the trade-off between retaining predictive performance and forgetting quality. $U(0, 1)$ is the uniform distribution on $[0, 1]$, from which we sample a value $t$ for each training batch following the work~\cite{mc_2018}.
+In each batch, the loss is computed at the specific point $\phi_{\bm{\theta}_c}(t)$ along the pathway, derive gradients with respect to $\bm{\theta}_c$, and update only $\bm{\theta}_c$ accordingly.
 Note that the pathway searching process only requires optimizing $\bm{\theta}_c$, while the entire pathway is a simple combination of $\bm{\theta}_o$, $\bm{\theta}_c$ and $\bm{\theta}_p$ as defined in Eq.~\ref{eq:mc}.

-The amount of retaining data $\train_r$ used during our training process can be only a subset of the full set.
-The intuition is that the end models $\bm{\theta}_o$ and $\bm{\theta}_p$ already preserve sufficient information about $\train_r$.
-As a result, our framework is able to consistently identify an effective unlearning pathway, making it notably insensitive to scarce retaining data.
-We validate this claim on CIFAR-10 with PreResNet-100 under the $10\%$ random data forgetting scenario, with NegGrad+~\cite{neggrad} as pre-unlearning model in our MCU framework.
-As illustrated in Figure~\ref{fig:scarce_retain}, the accuracy values of the optimal model on the MCU pathway remain stable across varying retaining data proportions.
-See Appendix~\ref{app:ex} for additional experimental results and analysis.
+Based on the issue proposed by \cite{georgiev2024attribute}, we establish that relying on a single model is fundamentally insufficient due to the misalignment of optimal stopping epochs across different forgetting data: \begin{theorem} (Informal) Assume the unlearning procedure consists of $T$ training epochs, and let $|\train_f|$ denote the number of forgetting data points.
+For any confidence level $1-\delta \in (0,1]$, achieving probability at least $1-\delta$ that each forgetting data point is optimally unlearned requires at least $k(\delta) \;=\; \lceil \frac{\ln \delta}{\ln (1 - T^{-|\train_f|+1})} \rceil$ distinct models.
+See Appendix \ref{app:convergence_proof} for the formal version and proof. \end{theorem}